plone/training/angular/angular.rst

      }
    }

-Creating a custom view for the Talk content type
+Creating A Custom View For The Talk Content Type
 ------------------------------------------------

-Create the Talk content type in the backend
+Create The Talk Content Type In The Backend
 *******************************************

 We need to go to our Plone backend, then in :menuselection:`Site Setup --> Dexterity content types`,